-Note: It is best to read “God’s faith in us that ultimately matters” to mean “God’s faith given to us that ultimately matters.”
+Note: It’s far better to change “God’s faith in us that ultimately matters” to “God’s faith given to us that ultimately matters.“

 * I enjoy reading Holloway because he is a deep thinker (albeit with some really strange conclusions at times).
 Sadly, he often falls short of faithfulness to biblical truth.
 He appears to desire to find a way to claim some measure of adherence to the bible without coming under its sweeping claims.
 To do this, he hides behind interpretive shields or the “I just see things differently” excuse.